deanwampler/AkkaWebSampleExercise/README.md

 The last line (after the `./sbt` line) is a command at the `sbt` prompt (`>`, by default).
 Note that the `sbt` script has some options; type `sbt --help` for details.
 (The options are supported in the `sbt.bat` script.)

 There are two data persistence options, a MongoDB-backed persistent map and an in-memory map.
-By default, the MongoDB-backed map is used, but using the in-memory map makes running the app easier.
+Currently, the MongoDB persistence doesn't work (see the TODO items below), so the in-memory map is the default (it also makes running the app easier, when you're getting started...).

-If you don't want to use MongoDB persistence, do the following.

-Edit `src/main/resources/akka.conf`.
+The persistence option is set in `src/main/resources/akka.conf`.
 Change the following statement around line 13,

+    type = in-memory

+to

     type = MongoDB

-to

-    type = in-memory

-If you want to use MongoDB persistence, download and install MongoDB from [here](http://www.mongodb.org/display/DOCS/Downloads).
+If you use MongoDB persistence, download and install MongoDB from [here](http://www.mongodb.org/display/DOCS/Downloads).
 In another terminal window, go to the installation directory, which we'll call `$MONGODB_HOME`, and run this command:

     $MONGODB_HOME/bin/mongod --dbpath some_directory/data/db